John Sykes: Personal life and death

 Sykes married Jennifer Brooks-Sykes on 10 April 1989 after four years of living together.
 They divorced in 1999.
 Sykes had three sons: James, John Jr. and Sean.
 Following Sykes's death, his friend and radio personality Eddie Trunk stated that Sykes had been in a relationship "for decades" with a woman named Kim.

 On 20 January 2025, it was announced via a statement on his social media and website that Sykes had died from cancer; his official website indicated that he died in December 2024, at the age of 65.
+On 21 December 2025, a one-year commemoration was posted on his official website, indicating he died on 21 December 2024.

 Style and legacy

 Sykes listed Jimmy Page, Ritchie Blackmore, Gary Moore, Michael Schenker, Uli Jon Roth, Allan Holdsworth and John McLaughlin among his biggest influences.
 He regarded himself as a "blues player that plays rock".
 Some of the main characteristics of Sykes's playing were his fast alternate picking, doubled‐note lines, wide fret-hand vibrato, pinch harmonics and tapping.
 Former White Wizzard guitarist Will Wallner also highlighted Sykes's sense of melody.
 Likewise, Alter Bridge's Myles Kennedy described Sykes as a "soulful player with chops balancing technique and emotion".
 Jackson Maxwell, writing for Guitar World, noted how Sykes "could go full-throttle with the most impressive speedsters, but [...] will be best known as a player who shone brightest when showcasing his other talents."

 Sykes has been cited as an influence by Michael Amott, Courtney Cox, Marty Friedman, Myles Kennedy, Michael Sweet, and Rich Ward, among others.
 In 2004, Sykes was included on Guitar Worlds list of the "100 Greatest Heavy Metal Guitarists of All Time".
 In 2011, he was included on Guitar Player's list of "50 Unsung Heroes of the Guitar".
 Guitar Player also highlighted Sykes in their 2021 article "How '80s Guitar Heroes Changed Hard Rock Forever" as one of the quintessential hard rock guitarists of the 1980s.
 Following Sykes's death, Forbes magazine's Quentin Thane Singer wrote: "While Sykes didn't see the same worldwide recognition as other like-minded 1980s guitar heroes [...] his musical contributions to the genre and capabilities as a guitarist are no less significant."